uo-datasci-specialization/c3-fp-2022/content/assignments/index.markdown

 or two free-response questions asking you to rewrite code and/or identify bugs in some provided code.

-The quiz must be completed independently.
+The quiz must be completed independently and is posted [here](https://canvas.uoregon.edu/courses/200937/quizzes/255531).

 ### Take-home